 Nidec Files a Civil Action and a Complaint against Toyo Keizai Inc.

-/EIN News/ -- KYOTO, Japan, Oct.
-24, 2022 (GLOBE NEWSWIRE) -- Nidec Corporation (TSE: 6594) (OTC US: NJDCY) (“Nidec” or the “Company”) announced today that it has instituted an action against Toyo Keizai Inc. and concerned individuals, requesting apology advertisements, among others, and submitted to the competent police station a damage report and a written complaint on the defamation by the aforementioned parties, stating that the recent article published by Toyo Keizai Inc. on the Company is false and defames it.
+KYOTO, Japan, Oct.
+24, 2022 (GLOBE NEWSWIRE) -- Nidec Corporation (TSE: 6594) NJDCY ("Nidec" or the "Company") announced today that it has instituted an action against Toyo Keizai Inc. and concerned individuals, requesting apology advertisements, among others, and submitted to the competent police station a damage report and a written complaint on the defamation by the aforementioned parties, stating that the recent article published by Toyo Keizai Inc. on the Company is false and defames it.

 1. Details of the civil lawsuit